greenwood-capital-tagline-logo

 Methods of Analysis

-Our methods of analysis include charting, fundamental, technical, and cyclical analyses.
-Investment and Asset Allocation analysis and selection, using these methods, are performed by our Investment Committee.
-Charting analysis involves the use of patterns in performance charts.
-We use this technique to search for patterns used to help predict favorable conditions for buying and/or selling a security.
-Fundamental analysis involves the analysis of financial statements, the general financial health of a company, and/or the analysis of management or competitive advantages.
-Technical analysis involves the analysis of past market data; primarily price and volume.
-Cyclical analysis involves the analysis of business cycles to find favorable conditions for buying and/or selling a security.
+Our methods of analysis include fundamental, technical, cyclical, and active risk analyses.
+Asset Selection and Asset Allocation analysis, using these methods, are performed by our Investment Committee.
+Fundamental analysis involves the analysis of financial statements, the general financial health of a company, the relative valuation and growth profile, and/or the analysis of management or competitive advantages.
+Technical analysis involves the analysis of past market data to identify patterns in performance charts.
+We use this technique to help identify favorable conditions for buying and/or selling a security.
+Cyclical analysis involves the analysis of business cycles to find favorable conditions for buying and/or selling securities.
+Active risk analysis involves being benchmark-aware and measuring and managing exposure to risk elements in relation to the benchmark of the strategy.

 Investment Strategies